 Teaching English as a Second Language (for school cohorts only)

-Each graduate certificate requires 12 credits of coursework designed to give candidates the content knowledge and practical experience needed for work in classrooms.
-Candidates who successfully complete the Teaching English as a Second Language Certificate or the Teaching Children with Moderate Disabilities Certificate have the opportunity to apply for an add-on license in these high-need areas through a Massachusetts DESE competency review.
-Individuals interested in an additional Massachusetts license should seek advice from Vera Ossen, Ph.D.
-(978-934-4604) about licensing (including teacher test requirements) in the Commonwealth of Massachusetts.
+The graduate certificate requires 12 credits of coursework designed to give candidates the content knowledge and practical experience needed for work in classrooms.
+Candidates who successfully complete the Teaching English as a Second Language Certificate Certificate have the opportunity to apply for an add-on license in this high-need area through a Massachusetts DESE competency review.
+Individuals interested in an additional Massachusetts license should seek advice from Michaela Colombo, Ed.D.
+(978-934-4610) about licensing (including teacher test requirements) in the Commonwealth of Massachusetts.

 - Proof of either a baccalaureate or master's degree from an approved teacher-preparation program with a minimum GPA of 3.0.

 - Must hold an initial or professional Massachusetts teacher license in the appropriate field required for the certificate.

 - NO GRE IS REQUIRED FOR ADMISSION TO A GRADUATE CERTIFICATE PROGRAM

 The candidate should follow the procedures described on the Graduate Admissions website.

 All applications will be reviewed by the Admissions Committee of the Graduate School of Education, and a decision will be rendered in writing to the applicant.

 Applying the Graduate Certificate to a Master’s Degree or Ed.S. in Curriculum and Instruction